RamaneekGill/dicom-batch-loader/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
+We use Python, 3.5 to be precise.

-The following Python packages are used:
+The following Python packages are used and their motivation behind them.
-- PIL
-- Pandas
+- pillow
+ - For image boolean mask creation
-- Keras
+- pandas
+ - For reading a CSV and basic data wrangling
 - pydicom
+ - For parsing DICOM images
+- numpy
+ - For use of numpy arrays
+- keras
+ - For reusing the ImageDataGenerator

+TODO `pip freeze > requirements.txr` for exact reproduction of the Python environment.

 ### Compute Environment